 Not much of a talker, Myers excels at being able to hide in plain sight while wearing a mask, particularly in daylight (try it yourself and count the minutes before you're arrested).
 And, of course, like any good psychotic killer and embodiment of pure evil, Myers is pretty hard to kill.
 Whether you shoot him, burn him or throw him down a mine shaft, Myers is likely going to silently walk away while a clueless survivor says, "It's over."

-Freddy Krueger's Strengths: To put it bluntly, HE HUNTS YOU WHILE YOU SLEEP.
-Try to stay awake if you will, but, eventually, that only makes it easier for Freddy as the real and dream world begin to blend together.
-Sure, Freddy tried to attack the waking world by possessing a teenage boy in A Nightmare on Elm Street 2: Freddy's Revenge, but the result was a terrible movie, so Freddy gave that up.
+Freddy Krueger's Strengths: To put it bluntly: HE HUNTS YOU WHILE YOU SLEEP.
+Try to stay awake if you will, but, eventually, as the real and dream world begin to blend together, that only makes it easier for Freddy.
+Sure, Krueger can also possess a waking human like he did in A Nightmare on Elm Street 2: Freddy's Revenge, but, since the net result was a terrible movie, Freddy gave that up.

-Jason's Weaknesses: While on one hand it's very sweet, Jason is very much a mama's boy, and, on top of that, is also easily confused.
-If you can bare to put on his mother's sweater, his deranged brain might actually think that you are his mother, even though she's dead!
+Jason's Weaknesses: While on one hand it's very sweet, Jason is very much a mama's boy.
+In addition, he is also easily confused.
+If you can dare to put on his mother's sweater, his deranged brain might actually think that you are his mother, even though she's dead!
 Likewise, if you buzz all your hair off in a hurried way, you can actually pass for a young Jason, which will make him think you are Jason.
 Poor, confused Jason!